 Tax Consideration No. 4: Change in State Income Taxes

 Most people know that once you establish a residence in a state, you can keep that state as your home of record.
 This applies even when you PCS from that state.
 Most people also know that the Military Spouses Residency Relief Act extends this privilege to military spouses.
 For people who live in a state with no income taxes, this is a tremendous tax benefit.
 This allows for two benefits:

 - The ability to automatically deduct state sales tax on Schedule A of your tax return.
-Normally, the IRS allows you to deduct either state income tax or state sales tax on Schedule A of your tax return.
-However, you cannot deduct both.
+Normally, the IRS allows you to deduct either state income tax or state sales tax on Schedule A of your tax return, not both.
 If you’re in a position where you don’t have to pay state income tax, then you can automatically deduct sales tax.
-This is especially great in years in which you incur big expenses, or you when you live in a state with high sales tax.
+This is especially great in years in which you incur big expenses or when you live in a state with higher sales tax.

 Keep in mind that as you transition from active duty, you’re stuck with the tax laws of the state you live in.
 To make it more confusing, some states treat pensions differently for tax purposes than other types of income, and some states don’t tax military retirement pay.

-Tax Consideration #5: Change in residency requirement for Earned Income Credit
+Tax Consideration No. 5: Change in Residency Requirement for Earned Income Credit

-For those of you who might file and claim earned income credit (EIC) on your tax returns, there is a clause that allows active duty members to live OCONUS with their child and remain eligible for EIC.
+For those of you who might file and claim earned income credit (EIC) on your tax returns, there is a clause allowing active-duty members to live OCONUS with their child and remain eligible for EIC.
 However, the eligibility requirement for EIC dictates that: “Your child must have lived with you in the United States for more than half of the tax year.”
-This means that if you transition from active duty and remain OCONUS, you will no longer meet this requirement
+This means that if you transition from active duty and remain OCONUS, you will no longer meet this requirement.

-Tax Consideration #6: Community Property Treatment of Active Duty Pay
+Tax Consideration No. 6: Community Property Treatment of Active-Duty Pay

 In the United States, there are nine community property states: